limey/pod-subspec-dependency-issue/README.md

 ## Description

-This sample podspec has been created to help resolve a cocoapod github issue.
-It illustrates a problem I've encountered creating private Cocoapods with Cocoapods 0.39, when the created Cocoapod depends on a 3rd party pod subspec.
+This sample podspec has been created to help resolve a CocoaPod github issue.
+It illustrates a problem I've encountered creating private pods when using CocoaPods 0.39 and XCode 7.
+The problem seem to manifest when the pod depends on a 3rd party pod subspec.

-The example subspec which seems to present the problem here is 'AWSiOSSDKv2/DynamoDB'
+The example subspec which seems to present the problem 'AWSiOSSDKv2/DynamoDB'

 ## Author